-The spray mixture tank on the equipment described above has been calibrated in the normal filling position using a calibrated flow meter.
+The equipment described above has been calibrated in the normal filling position using a calibrated flow meter.
 Volume indicator marks have been clearly marked on the tank with the volume in litres required to fill the tank to that level.